Star Trek: Discovery Is a Stirring, Rare Work of Science Fiction

 Alex Kurtzman, a veteran of the Abrams series and Fox’s Sleepy Hollow, took over Discovery after Fuller left, with an assist from longtime screenwriter and producer Akiva Goldsman, whose inconsistent resume runs the gamut from Cinderella Man and TV’s Fringe to Batman and Robin and the film version of Lost in Space.
 Despite the plethora of cooks in the kitchen, the result has a distinctive identity, and delights in contradicting your preconceived notions about what kind of show it is.
 The opening few minutes promise an adventure of pure, well, discovery, along the lines of Star Trek: The Motion Picture (Michael’s rocket suit is modeled on the one that Spock donned while exploring V’Ger); then it shifts into Star Trek II or III or VI mode, threatening the galaxy with an outbreak of Federation-Klingon war that confronts Captain Georgiou with the sorts of conundrums that Kirk and Picard used to grapple with; then it becomes a drama of military protocol in the vein of The Caine Mutiny Court Martial (or the classic two-parter The Cage).
 Episode three, which I’ll very vaguely tease you with, draws on several classic science-fiction films, including Solaris, Event Horizon and the original Alien, while allowing Martin-Green to shift into a different register: less earnest Tom Cruise and more strong-silent Clint Eastwood or Steve McQueen.

 Viewers will surely quibble over all the contrivances that the writers believed were necessary to maneuver its characters into dramatically expedient positions, but even when the plotting is a hunk of Swiss cheese, their psychologies are rock-solid.
 Even actions that seem dumb and unmotivated make sense when you consider them in context of a character’s life story — most notably when Michael becomes a mutineer: a textbook example of traumatic childhood memories overwhelming rational thought.
 Race and culture keep inflecting scenes that might otherwise be tediously preoccupied with dominance.
 The subtitled Klingon scenes give us a fascinating (though too briefly featured) bad guy: a racial purity-driven revolutionary who is intoxicated by dreams of reawakening a long-gone empire and armors his vessel with an exoskeleton made from dead warriors’ coffins.
-He seems to want to be a bony-foreheaded mix of Vladimir Putin, Donald Trump, and Osama Bin Laden at the same time.
+He seems to want to be a bony-foreheaded mix of Vladimir Putin, Donald Trump, and Osama Bin Laden.
 We understand him so well, right down to his agonized desire for proof of a higher power, that when he dies we are strangely moved by his suffering.

 Most importantly, Discovery presents viewers with an almost entirely new slate of characters, save for James Frain as Sarek, Spock’s father and the adoptive parent (along with as-yet-unseen wife Amanda) of our heroine; writes them as fully rounded personages; and casts them with actors you can’t help but like even when they’re getting on your last nerve.
 After a wobbly start that’s not uncommon in pilots, we quickly get used to all of them, and accept them not just as variations on cherished Star Trek types (in particular the alienated “half-breed” or cultural/biological outsider), but as fully formed personalities who have solid, if often tangled, reasons for doing whatever they do.
 Lt.
 Saru (Doug Jones), the first Kelpien character in Star Trek, is a creation as vivid as Spock, Data or Worf, though more particular in his neuroses.
 His biologically incubated sensitivity to the approach of death makes him the closest thing Discovery has to a poster child, or poster creature.
 This is light years removed from being a perfect TV show, but it already shows signs of being a great one.